Rainnny7/PlayerSyncEngine/README.md

 This is a multi-module Maven project structured into several layers, each with a distinct responsibility:
 - **`data/`** – The shared data layer.
 Contains common models, database implementations, and utilities used throughout the project.
 - [not started] **`orchestration/`** – The orchestration layer utilizing Docker.
 Handles automated server lifecycle management, including dynamically spinning servers up or down based on demand.
-- **`plugin/`** – The Spigot plugin.
+- **`plugin/`** – The Paper plugin.
 Handles synchronization of critical systems like chat, tablist, and physical player movement between servers.
 Redis serves dual purposes: as the internal messaging channel for real-time communication between plugin instances, and as the primary data store for player data (inventories, health, last location, etc.) enabling fast cross-server transfers.
 Also gathers and reports server-specific metrics like TPS, whitelist status, and player counts.
 - [not started] **`metrics/`** – The global metrics layer utilizing InfluxDB.
 Aggregates and exposes metrics across the entire cluster — including all game servers, orchestration events, and sync operations — to provide full visibility into system health and performance.

+## Currently Synced
+- [ ] Chat
+- [ ] Tablist
+- [ ] Health
+- [ ] Food Level
+- [ ] Inventories
+- [ ] Realtime (Movement, Sneaking, Swimming, etc.)

 ## Environment Variables